cjkees/The-Sustainability-Class/README.md

 ##### **Figure 3:** County Level Relationship Between Median Income and Proportion Vegetation Cover
 <img width="277" alt="Screenshot 2022-05-09 162817" src="https://user-images.githubusercontent.com/60239725/167531953-f2dc652d-8e9a-4bed-9c07-4af015ba57c5.png">
 Figure 3 is a table with the R-Squared values showing the relationship between Median Income and Vegetation Cover for each of the nine counties.
 The R-Squared values show that there is not a significant relationship between these two variables for any of the counties.
-Out of the nine, Contra Costa County, Alameda County, and Solano COunty have the most significant relationship, but they are not significant enough.
-This shows us that access to green space is not spatialy significant at a regional scale.
+Out of the nine, Contra Costa County, Alameda County, and Solano County have the most significant relationship, but they are not significant enough.
+This shows us that access to green space is not spatially significant at a regional scale.

 #### _Urban Rural Divide_
 The urban rural divide is the concept that there is a strong divide in land use, policy, and politics between urban and rural areas.
-By nature, rural areas have amuch larger proportion of vegetation cover than urban areas because there is more land and less density.
-In order to account for the urban rural divide, this analysis clipped the census tracts to only include tracts that fall within census designated 'places.'
-These include cities, towns,a nd a handful of other designated places.
+By nature, rural areas have a much larger proportion of vegetation cover than urban areas because there is more land and less density.
+To account for the urban rural divide, this analysis clipped the census tracts to only include tracts that fall within census designated 'places.'
+These include cities, towns, and a handful of other designated places.
 This is not the most accurate way of accounting for the divide, but it is efficient for analyzing large geographies.
-Figure 4 and 5 below show the clipped County Boundaries and the Proportion Vegetation Cover within these new defined areas.
+Figures 4 and 5 below show the clipped County Boundaries and the Proportion Vegetation Cover within these new defined areas.

 ##### **Figure 4:** Bay Area Census Tracts by County 'Places'